 We can close your savings account at any time without giving you a reason.
-We must give you two months' notice if we're going to do this.
+We can also close your savings account if we find out that you're not eligible for it.
+This might happen where you're a company and your account is a share account.
+We may need to close your account if no suitable non-share account is available.
+We must give you 90 days' notice if we're going to do this.
 If you have a fixed-term or notice account, we may have to give you more notice.